xStarbound/xStarbound/doc/lua/vehicle.md

 #### `EntityId` vehicle.entityLoungingIn(`String` loungeName)

-Returns the entity id of the entity currently occupying the specified lounge position, or `nil` if the lounge position is unoccupied.
+Returns the entity ID of the entity currently occupying the specified lounge position, or `nil` if the lounge position is unoccupied.

 ---